 Jokyuu said with derisive smile, “I’d settle for handing the job off to the families of the victims.
 They would happily take on the executioner’s job.”

 Sotsuyuu added with a dry chuckle of his own.
 “I don’t doubt it.
 Except the name for that is revenge.
-The Department of Justice exists precisely to guard again lynching, to stem the desire to exact personal retribution.”
+The Department of Justice exists precisely to discourage people from taking the law into their own hands and to stem the desire to exact personal retribution.”
 He took a weary breath and gazed up at the ceiling.
 “Which is why executioners are asked to volunteer.”

 Eikou said, “Here is a question I’d like to pose to the two of you.”
 He looked at them each in turn.
 “The people are hoping for a death sentence.
 The junior ministers are for it as well.
 But the higher the official the more reluctant they become.
 Why do you think accounts for that?”

 “That is—” Jokyuu opened his mouth to reply, then paused.
 “Being actually involved in the penal process should explain our reluctance to rush to judgment.
 The rest of the high officials not directly involved by and large tend to be a cautious lot.
 Think about and that makes sense too.”

 “Because we are the kingdom.
 To do our jobs, we must be keenly aware that each of us constitutes one part of the kingdom.
 Not only the Department of Justice.
 In some shape or form, our intentions influence every action taken by the kingdom.
 That is true of any bureaucrat.
 All are a part of the whole.
 My intentions become the kingdom’s intentions.
 The actions of the kingdom become my actions.
 Therefore, he who is killed in the name of the kingdom is killed in my name too.”